Understanding the Process and Procedures Involved

 I retained Fred Niemann initially for my disabled son’s guardianship application.
 Then I retained him for a Will for myself and my wife and a Codicil for a Special Needs Trust for my son and could not have been happier with the results, cost and service provided by Fred and his entire staff.
 From the office décor to the service they were extremely professional and helpful from top to bottom. —Anthony Grande, Esq – Oakhurst, NJ

-Remember this, it’s important.
-Guardianships are often filed because an individual has either failed or not effectively created and signed substitute decision-making and life care management document, i.e. Comprehensive Durable Power of Attorney, Living Trust and a Durable Power of Attorney for health care.
+Guardianships are often filed because an individual failed to create and signe substitute decision-making documents called a Comprehensive Durable Power of Attorney, Living Trust and a Durable Medical Directive for health care.
 Many guardianships can be avoided, or made more limited in scope, with the proper legal documents authorizing surrogate decision making.
 If you would like to learn more about the use of legal documents to avoid guardianship please visit my dedicated website(s) on Power of Attorney, Living Wills and Health Care Directives (Click Here) and Revocable Living Trusts (Click Here).

-Guardianships are intended to care for and protect those individuals who cannot take care of themselves.
-It is not designed to imprison or confine a person to the demands of others who believe the person is misguided and irresponsible.
+Guardianships are intended to care for and protect individuals who cannot take care of themselves.
+It is not designed to imprison or conform a person to the demands of others who believe the person is misguided and irresponsible.

-Another point worth mentioning and one that I often address with clients concerns loss of memory and the need for guardianship.
-Please make a note of this point “mere failure of memory, physical deterioration and declining mind and sensory powers/thought process alone/or even together is NOT evidence of a sufficient medical finding of mental unsoundness justifying a finding of incapacity and the appointment of a guardian.
+Another point worth mentioning and one that I often address with clients concerns loss of memory and the need for a guardianship.
+Please make a note of this point a “mere failure of memory, physical deterioration and declining mind and sensory powers/thought process alone is NOT sufficient medical evidence of mental unsoundness justifying a finding of incapacity and the appointment of a guardian.

 I like to use the catch all phrase “presence of mind” when explaining to clients the law of incapacity and guardianship.
-In other words, in all contexts in which a guardianship may be contemplated, the threshold question to ask is “does the individual have the presence of mind to reasonably (notice the term reasonably, and not “beyond a reasonable doubt”) understand the nature and effect of __X__, or the potential consequences (positive or negative) of __X__.
+In other words, in all circumstances in which a guardianship is contemplated, the threshold question to ask is “does the individual have the presence of mind to reasonably (notice the term reasonably, and not “beyond a reasonable doubt”) understand the nature and effect of the decision they are about to make or the potential consequences (positive or negative) of that decision.

 There was a Superior Court case published in 2010 that I believe is a terrific summary of the law regarding incapacity and guardianships.
-It remains today a compelling case is the controlling law on competency.
+It remains today the compelling case on the law on competency.
+This case states:

 “The basic test of mental competency is whether the mind of the individual is unsound to such an extent as to render him incapable of governing himself and managing his affairs.
 N.J.S.A. § 3B:1-1, 3B:1-2.
 Mere failure of memory, decay and feebleness of the intellectual faculties are not evidence of that degree of unsoundness of mind that will justify a finding a person incapacitated.
 To warrant declaration as an incapacitated person, his faculties must be such as to impart a total deprivation or suspension of the ordinary powers of the mind.